TroyWilliams3687/documentos/en/documents/ch0_3_tables.md

 # Tables {#sec:ch0_3_tables-1}

 It is quite common to display data in tabular form.
 Markdown has excellent support for simple tables.
-HTML tags can be used as well.
+HTML tags can be used as well for more complex table formatting.

 ## [pandoc-tablenos](https://github.com/tomduck/pandoc-tablenos) Usage

-To mark a table for numbering, add an id to its attributes:
+Set table numbering:

 ```
 A B
 - -